- Position: Senior Lecturer

 I have a secondary research interest in British Art of the 20th Century.
 This is particualrly focussed on the social realism of the 1930s to 1950s, but also includes an interest in Neo-Romanticism of the 1950s.
 I have also organised various exhibitions of modern British art.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - Art Council of the African Studies Association

-I teach on a range of modules.
-I contribute to the Undergraduate teaching programme at all levels.
+I teach on a range of modules and I contribute to the Undergraduate teaching programme at all levels.

 I have supervised and examined a number of PhD students.
-I am currently supervising on a number of projects ranging from the comparative use of medicine in Nigeria to an ethnographic examination of the British Museum's community projects.
+I am currently supervising a number of projects; Jamaican textiles in an Atlantic context, Publishing and illustration in Ghana, An ethnographic examination of the British Museum's community projects.

 I welcome applications from PhD students with interests in Africa, African Art and Material Culture, Contemporary African Art and British Art of the 20th C. esp.
 Sculpture.<h4>Postgraduate research opportunities</h4> <p>We welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD study.
 Our <a href="https://phd.leeds.ac.uk">research opportunities</a> allow you to search for projects and scholarships.</p>